ykovaleva/barberry-plugin-ffmpeg/README.md

-barberry-plugin-videocapture
+barberry-plugin-ffmpeg
 ============================

-Barberry plugin for getting screenshot of video
+Barberry plugin for getting screenshot of video and converting video to another video format.